-With such a long stretch of sandy beach, Carlisle Bay is a popular work out spot for many Bajans in the early morning and at sunset.
+With such a long stretch of sandy beach, Carlisle Bay is a popular workout spot for many Bajans in the early morning and sunset.
 In fact, the length of the beach at Carlisle Bay also spans both Brownes and Pebbles beaches.

 Carlisle Bay is also a perfect spot for a picnic, and you’ll find that many locals head to this beach on a Sunday for some family fun in the sun.

-Carlisle Bay has a lot of action, however because of the length of the beach, you never feel overcrowded.
-There are a variety of beach vendors who will gladly rent you a beach chair and umbrella for a reasonable price per day.
+Carlisle Bay has a lot of action; however, you never feel overcrowded because of the beach’s length.
+Various beach vendors will gladly rent you a beach chair and umbrella for a reasonable price per day.
 In the evening, the beach gets a little fuller as locals head down to play beach tennis, participate in fitness and swimming groups, and kayak on the calmer waters here.

-You can also go scuba diving or snorkelling at Carlisle Bay as man-made shipwrecks have been sunk to encourage marine life, making this an excellent diving spot.
+You can also go scuba diving or snorkeling at Carlisle Bay as human-made shipwrecks have been sunk to encourage marine life, making this an excellent diving spot.

-And, there are plenty of water sports on offer like jet skis and boat rides to keep you entertained all day long.
+And, there are plenty of water sports on offers like jet skis and boat rides to keep you entertained all day long.

 Places of Interest

-If you’re are looking to have for some serious beach time while on your vacation, be sure to stop by Harbour Lights Beach Bar and Grill located right in the heart of Carlisle Bay.
-Especially as a cruise passenger, it’s is a wonderful picture perfect way to spend your day in paradise.
+If you’re are looking to have some serious beach time while on your vacation, be sure to stop by Harbour Lights Beach Bar and Grill located right in the heart of Carlisle Bay.
+Especially as a cruise passenger, it’s is a wonderful picture-perfect way to spend your day in paradise.

-You can enjoy a variety of great music while you savour the flavours of the local cuisine served up from the Beach Bar-B-Que Grill.
+You can enjoy a variety of great music while you savor the flavors of the local cuisine served up from the Beach Bar-B-Que Grill.

-Beach chairs and umbrellas are also available for to rent here for a nominal fee and for your convenience there are freshwater showers, bathrooms, a pool table, and Wi-fi internet connection for you to use at your leisure.
+Beach chairs and umbrellas are also available to rent here for a nominal fee.
+For your convenience, there are freshwater showers, bathrooms, a pool table, and a Wi-fi internet connection for you to use at your leisure.

 Another place at Carlisle Bay that’s worth a visit is the Boatyard.
 This is a great spot whether you’ve just stepped off a cruise, are here on vacation, or are even a local.
 Here, you’ll find some great facilities, all on offer at a package price.
 These include beach chairs and umbrellas, ocean trampoline, rope swing, darts board, beachside restaurant, a bar, and good music to ease you into the island vibes.